 Reflection is a habit of mind for master teachers.
 They routinely consider how their instructional practice mirrors current understanding of teaching and learning.
 They measure their performance against high standards and constantly strive to improve their practice.
 They are aware of core values and endeavor to create a learning environment that reflects essential principles of character so that all students experience both personal and academic success.

-Master teachers act on what they know are able to do and what results from directed inquiry or action research.
+Master teachers act on what they know, what they are able to do and incorporate research or results from directed inquiry or action research.
 They seek information and act ethically for equity and excellence in their classroom practice.
-They are prepared to lead responsibly in professional learning communities, on issues of equity, and in matters of global citizenship (?).
+They are prepared to lead responsibly in professional learning communities, on issues of equity, and in advocacy.
 They respond appropriately to the constant flux of emergent 21st century skills and expectations.
 They act to provide all students opportunities to learn.

 Master teachers know learning theory, disciplinary content, and relevant pedagogy.
 They are cognizant of the developmental characteristics and diverse learning needs of students and of varying family and community cultures.
 Included in their knowledge base are an awareness of and an ability to choose instructional strategies, resources (including technology), and assessment procedures that promote learning in diverse students.
 They create positive learning environments that embrace diversity, act on the belief that all students can learn, and are dedicated to their own development as teachers and learners.